top of page

 Watercolor by Emil Nolde

 The Nazis forbade artists such as Emil Nolde from purchasing painting materials.
-Nolde secretly carried on painting, but using only watercolors (so as not to be betrayed by the telltale odor of oils).
-Despite these strictures, Nolde was a Nazi sympathizer and tried to become a member of the Nazi Party.
-It did not do him any good.
-1,052 of his works were removed from museums, more than those of any other artist.
+Nolde secretly carried on painting using only watercolors so as not to be betrayed by the telltale odor of oil paints.
+Despite these strictures, Nolde was a Nazi sympathizer who actively tried to join the Nazi Party.
+Ultimately, his allegiance spared him nothing; a total of 1,052 of his works were removed from museums—more than those of any other artist.

 Art Matters button